robrich/kubernetes-hands-on-workshop/04-A-bigger-site/start/README.md

 1. Open up `backend/Dockerfile`

 2. Modify the file to build the .net app.
 I've listed the shell commands you'll need to run.
-Turn these into Dockerfile [`RUN`](https://docs.docker.com/engine/reference/builder/#run) commands.
+Turn these into Dockerfile [`RUN`](https://docs.docker.com/engine/reference/builder/#run) and `CMD` commands.

 3. `docker build ...` the back-end image, tagging the image as `backend:0.1`.
 Look to exercise 3 for clues if necessary.